-How will the child benefit?
+How does the child benefit?

 How will the caregiver benefit?

-Kim Berude, Infant/Toddler Program Director
+Kim Berude, Infant/Toddler Program Director and Discover Me Leader

 As the Director of MCH’s Infant/Toddler program, Kim Berude brings a wealth of knowledge and passion to the school.
 Montessori-trained with over 30 years of experience, Kim has a BA in Special Education for early childhood through elementary, a Master‘s Degree in Infant Development and Special Ed, and American Montessori Society certification.
 Kim is an instructor for MEIPN and teaches child development and infant environmental design from in utero to three years old.
 In her career, Kim has started an Early Childhood program for handicapped children on a USA Naval Base in Yokosuka, Japan.
 Kim’s nurturing personality and gentle disposition makes her a valued member of the MCH family.